robenkleene/development-references/vim/vim-command-line.md

 - `<C-r><C-a>`: Insert WORD under cursor
 - `<C-r>%`: Insert name of current file
 - `<cfile>`: Another reference to the cursor file, this is particularly useful with `e <cfile>` to start create the file at the cursor (`<C-r><C-f>` can also be used in this case).
+- There's no undo for the command line unfortunately
 ## Types of Commands

 - `:normal dd`: Delete current line